-In that regard, you can utilize these amazing templates and resources to create your own brochure without much effort.
+In that regard, you can utilize these amazing templates and resources to create your brochure without much effort.
 If that sounds like something you’d like to take advantage of, then let’s jump straight into the list. 😎

-You get access to millions of digital assets from Envato Elements and that includes brochures as well.
+You get access to millions of digital assets from Envato Elements, and that includes brochures as well.
 All of the templates are highly customizable and come with simple commercial licensing.

 Probably the biggest marketplace for customizable templates and various other digital elements, Creative Market has some of the best brochures that you can instantly download and make your own.
 You can choose from over 12,000 options and most of them come with several file types to make it much more convenient for you.

-Probably the easiest tool on the internet to make creative designs, Canva is free to use and you can hardly go wrong with it.
-It has a drag and drop editor and you can use tons of photos, icons, illustrations, and elements while designing your brochure.
+Probably the easiest tool on the internet to make creative designs, Canva is free to use, and you can hardly go wrong with it.
+It has a drag-and-drop editor, and you can use tons of photos, icons, illustrations, and elements while designing your brochure.